testinfected/simple-petstore/README.markdown

 # About

-A fork of my [petstore](https://github.com/testinfected/petstore) repository, but built with simple tools and no IoC container.
+A fork of my [petstore](https://github.com/testinfected/petstore) repository, but re-built with simple tools and no IoC container.

 It uses the following tools: